 The most scenic and picturesque place in Tennessee is Great Smoky Mountain National Park just outside of Gatlinburg.
+If you're a nature lover, this is one of the best things to do in Tennessee.
 Take a drive along the Newfound Gap Road and park at one of the scenic overlooks to capture the mountain landscape at its best moments.
 During sunrises and sunsets, a rainbow of colors rises out of the valleys.

 Accommodation: Best Hotels in Gatlinburg, TN